gpiozero/gpiozero/docs/remote_gpio.rst

     $ sudo apt install pigpio

-Alternatively, pigpio is available from `abyz.co.uk`_.
+Alternatively, pigpio is available from `abyz.me.uk`_.

 You'll need to launch the pigpio daemon on the Raspberry Pi to allow remote connections.
 You can do this in three different ways.
 Most users will find the